pyseed/ppm/README.md

 please first prepare following actions:

-- create a github project
+- create a github project: **repo must have same name as the python package name**
 - clone it
 - cd it
 - copy your template inside it